tomiis4/Html2Image-v2-DiscordJs/README.md

 npm run start
 ```
 # Advice
-This API is using Puppeteer so if you want put it on hosting, you have to search how to host it.
+This API is using Puppeteer so if you want put it on hosting, you have to search how to host Puppeteer.